 From pixel to vector: geometry as the foundation of institutional design 🎨

 Cruz Novillo worked with almost mathematical precision, long before computer-aided design was common.
-His logos were based on golden ratios, modular grids and elementary geometric shapes.
+His logos were based on golden ratios, modular grids, and elementary geometric shapes.
 The coat of arms of the Community of Madrid, for example, starts from a rectangle and an inscribed circle.
 Renfe's identity uses a split ellipse.
-These systems allowed reliable reproduction both on a rubber stamp and on the facade of a train station, anticipating the principles of today's responsive design.
+These systems allowed for reliable reproduction both on a rubber stamp and on the facade of a train station, anticipating the principles of today's responsive design.

-The man who made even politicians look good 😏
+The man who even made politicians look good 😏

 That the PSOE went from the hammer and sickle to a fist with a rose was a visual masterstroke.
 Cruz Novillo managed to make a political party look like a Swedish cookie brand, but with more ideological weight.
 And then came the National Police: a shield with a crown and a lion that doesn't scare anyone.
-The man proved that even an armed institution can have a logo that doesn't look like it came out of a 90s video game.
+The man proved that even an armed institution can have a logo that doesn't look like it came from a 90s video game.
 A miracle of national design.